NoBaloneyTony/Xero/README.md

 Firstly install a stable version of nodejs (e.g. v5.3): https://nodejs.org/en/download/stable/

-To install mocha as the testing framework, run the following command at the terminal/command prompt:
-'npm install mocha -g'

 Install nodejs packages as per package.json file (refer to Xero root folder).

 Since the package.json file is already defined, open a terminal window and under the nodejs folder just type 'npm install' to install the required packages for the purpose of this test.